jdthiele/jdthiele.github.io/_posts/2018-01-05-Oracle-Support-Uploads.markdown

 to help them troubleshoot a Service Request (SR).
 Quite often they need large files that are cumbersome to move around and the process to upload them through a web browser is often FRUSTRATING.
-Wouldn't it be nice to intuitively send the files directly to the SR from the server they came from using common tools that just work?
+Wouldn't it be nice to intuitively send the files directly to the SR from the originating server using common tools that just work?

 Well, I borrowed a script a long time ago and have made some improvements over the years that I wanted to share.
 I hope that it will help you save as much time as it has saved